 The ExCB shall sign an agreement with the Service Facility to enable the ExCB to carry out, or arrange for another body to carry out on its behalf, periodic surveillance of the Service Facility’s Quality Management System (QMS) and quality plan(s) that shall include on-site assessments at the Service Facility’s premises.
-The frequency of such surveillance, inspection and assessment shall be set at a frequency of once every 12 months, .
+The frequency of such surveillance, inspection and assessment shall be set at a frequency of at least once every 12 months, unless the ExCB is aware of concerns that may consider the Service Facilty no longer capable of complying with the IECEx Service Facility Scheme requirements and an increased frequency is deemed appropriate.

 Changes not covered by the FAR

-If the Service Facility wishes to make any changes, not covered by the FAR, that may compromise the Ex inspection and maintenance service listed on the certificate, the Service Facility shall apply for an addendum to the ExCB which granted the IECEx Service Facility Certificate.
-The Service Facility is required to describe the changes and the measures adopted to ensure continuing conformity with IECEx requirements.
+If the Service Facility wishes to make any changes to the details of the FAR where such changes may compromise the continued capability to provide the defined scope of Ex inspection and maintenance services listed on the FAR at the specified location , the Service Facility shall apply to the ExCB which granted the original FAR for an up-issue of the FAR This application shall describe the changes and the measures adopted to ensure continuing conformity with IECEx requirements.

-The ExCB shall arrange for such work as is necessary to be carried out to verify that the service incorporating the change will still conform to the Scheme requirements.
-The ExCB shall issue a FAR, only when (continued) full conformity with IECEx Certified Service Facilities Scheme requirements has been established.
+The ExCB shall arrange for such work as is necessary to be carried out to verify that the service will continue to conform to the Scheme requirements after incorporating the change(s).
+The ExCB shall issue a FAR only when (continued) full conformity with IECEx Certified Service Facilities Scheme requirements has been established.

 Upon satisfactory completion of the work, the ExCB shall review the FAR to ensure that it covers the requested change(s).
-If the review is satisfactory the ExCB shall issue the FAR together with a new certificate authorizing the change to the applicant, with a copy of each being retained by the ExCB.
+If the review is satisfactory the ExCB shall issue the FAR together with a new version of the relevant certificate to the applicant, with a copy of each being retained by the ExCB.

-The Ex Service Facility and the ExCB shall each retain a set of the documentation referred to in the certificate.
+The Ex Service Facility and the ExCB shall each retain a set of the documentation referred to in the IECEx ExSF certificate.

 Ensuring conformity

-The Service Facility has the responsibility to ensure that all Ex equipment and installations are inspected and maintained in accordance with IECEx and IEC 60079-17 requirements.
-Following such work, the Service Facility shall issue their clients with an IECEx inspection and maintenance Report that may bear the IECEx logo.
+The Service Facility has the responsibility to ensure that all Ex equipment and installations are inspected and maintained in accordance with IECEx Scheme, IEC 60079-14 and IEC 60079-17 requirements.
+Following such work, the Ex Service Facility shall issue their clients with an IECEx inspection and maintenance Report that may bear the IECEx logo in accordance with IECEx Guide 01B.

 The Ex Service Facility shall ensure that the IECEx logo or IECEx Service Facility Certificate is not subjected to misuse or misrepresentation.
 Such misuse or misrepresentation could lead to suspension or withdrawal of the IECEx Service Facility Certificate.